asingh272024S/asingh272024S.github.io/user-manual-site/docs/index.md

 ## Checksheets
 Checksheets allow you to determine what courses you need to take to complete your degree.
-It provides a cohesive list of the classes that are to be taken in each semester to get your degree.
+The Checksheets page provides a cohesive list of the classes that are to be taken in each semester to get your degree.

 Visit the Registrar's [Checksheets page](https://www.registrar.vt.edu/graduation-multi-brief/checksheets.html) to access the different checksheets available in Virginia Tech.